gh-conf/credits/README.md

 - [michaelymo](https://github.com/michaelymo)

 ## Contribution
 We are trying our best to keep this list up-to-date.
-If we have missed anyone, then you can send a pull request with your details, we evaluate the pull request and get it merged.
+If we have missed anyone, then you can send a pull request with your details, we will evaluate the pull request and get it merged.